mobilejazz/Motis/README.md

 Automatic validation is done by default if the user is not validating manually.

-In order to support automatic validation for array content (objects inside of an array), you must override the method `-mts_motisArrayClassMapping` and return a dictionary containing pairs of *array property name* and *class type* for its content.
+In order to support automatic validation for array content (objects inside of an array), you must override the method `-mts_arrayClassMapping` and return a dictionary containing pairs of *array property name* and *class type* for its content.

 ##### Manual Validation